netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 Citrix ADCs can be combined in powerful and flexible topologies that complement organizational boundaries.
 Dual-tier deployments employ high-capacity hardware or virtualized Citrix ADCs (Citrix ADC MPX and VPX) in the first tier to offload security functions and implement relatively static organizational policies while segmenting control between network operators and Kubernetes operators.

-In Dual-tier deployments, the second tier is within the Kubernetes Cluster (using the Citrix ADC CPX) and is under control of the service owners.
+In Dual-tier deployments, the second tier is within the Kubernetes Cluster (using the Citrix ADC CPX) and is under the control of the service owners.
 This setup provides stability for network operators, while allowing Kubernetes users to implement high-velocity changes.
 Single-tier topologies are suited to organizations that need to handle high rates of change.

 ## Single-Tier topology